Coronavirus digest: France to ban nonessential travel to and from UK | DW | 16.12.2021

 Germany on Wednesday issued a single-day record number of inoculations, almost 1.5 million in total, government data released on Thursday showed.

-The country's public health institute, the RKI, announced 56,677 new cases on Thursday, at a seven-day incidence rate of 340.1 per 100,000 people per week.
-That figure has been dropping steadily in the last few days, after hitting an all-time peak at the beginning of December at what appears to have been the crest of the country's fourth wave.
+The country's public health institute, the RKI, announced 56,677 new cases on Thursday, with a seven-day incidence rate of 340 per 100,000 people per week.
+That figure has been dropping steadily over the last few days, after hitting an all-time peak at the beginning of December at what appears to have been the crest of the country's fourth wave.

 dvv/msh (AFP, AP, dpa, Reuters)